IsraelShushan/packetSenderOriginal/README.md

 ### Regular Connection
 ![Regular Connection](screenshots/wireshark_simple_session.png)
-- Example of a regular DTLS connection captured using Wireshark.
+- Example of a regular DTLS connection captured sniffed by Wireshark.

 ### Persistent Connection
 ![Persistent Connection](screenshots/wireshark_persistent_connection.png)
-- Example of a persistent DTLS connection using Wireshark.
+- Example of a persistent DTLS connection sniffed by Wireshark.

 # Command Line
 Packet Sender can be used from the command line on your computer.